mspencerchapman/Prolonged_persistence_of_DNA_lesions/README.md

 This is a single script that takes the data from the previous two stages, as well as a comprehensive list of sample metadata to generate the final set of data objects for all downstream analyses.

 ## 04_Simulation_scripts
 A selection of scripts that run various simulations using the phylogenies from the data as their starting point.
-Most are calculating the expected distributions of MAVs/ PVVs from alternative mechanisms (i.e. not from a persistent DNA lesion)
+Most are inferring the expected distributions of MAVs/ PVVs from alternative mechanisms (i.e. not from a persistent DNA lesion)

 |Script name|Description|
 |-----|-------------------------------------|